chris-oleson/bluprint/README.md

 ### Javascript
 - Avoid Object Oriented Programming
 - Functions should be pure unless inside a Vue component
-- Keep functions near to related code if possible
+- Fuctions should be located near related code if possible
 - Use 4 space indentation
 - Use relative paths for imports
 - Variables and function names should be in `camelCase`